How Education Leaders are Achieving Their Goals: District Strategy

 Reimagining Bristol Public School District

-Rather than conducting surveys at each school, or hosting 14 separate town halls, BPS got everyone involved in one discussion.
-By using survey questions in their Exchange, BPS drilled down into thoughts from specific schools and prioritized aspects of their plan, particularly around school closures, accordingly.
+Rather than conducting localized surveys at each school or hosting 14 separate town halls, BPS got everyone involved in one discussion.
+Using Survey questions in their Exchange, BPS drilled down into thoughts from specific schools and prioritized aspects of their plan, particularly around school closures, accordingly.

 This Exchange saved BPS hours of planning, meetings, and analysis while making it easier and more convenient for their community to weigh in.

 Strategic planning for K-12 can be challenging.
 But, savvy leaders know that educational partner insights are key to their success.
 But how do you ensure you include all voices in the conversation—especially when dealing with a large and disparate group?

 A comprehensive survey and engagement platform like ThoughtExchange can help.
 You’ll get survey and Exchange capabilities all in one place, so you get the data you need when you need it.